ElektraInitiative/libelektra/doc/DESIGN.md

 - [ ] Added functions are fully covered by tests
 - [ ] All possible error states are covered by tests
 - [ ] All possible configuration options are covered by tests
-- [ ] Tests cover possible edge-cases
-- [ ] No inconsistencies between tests and code
+- [ ] Function body has full test coverage
 - [ ] No inconsistencies between tests and documentation